top of page

 • Masters categories may be combined and handicapped according to British Rowing rules if insufficient entries are received in any one category.

-Please advise at time of entry if:
+Please advise at time of entry:

 Competitors are reminded that boats must display standard identity codes.
 The requirements are summarised at BritishRowing.org